codertech120386/merch/README.md

 - Add more statistical charts
 - work on the css
 - focus more on code quality
+- can improve quality of documentation
-  **NOTE** backend and frontend folders have their specific documentation
+- **NOTE** backend and frontend folders have their specific documentation